Skip to content

 The National Health System of Italy

 The national health system of Italy, called the Servizio Sanitario Nazioanale, is the branch that provides inexpensive health care to all the European citizens.
-Covered are in-patient treatments that include tests, medications, as well as surgeries during hospitalization, family doctor visits, medical assistance that are provided by paediatricians, and other specialists.
+This system was instituted in 1978 to provide universal healthcare for its citizens.
+Covered are in-patient treatments that include tests, medications, as well as surgeries during hospitalization, family doctor visits, medical assistance that are provided by pediatricians, and other specialists.
 The health system also shoulders of drugs, medicines, out-patient treatments, as well as dental treatments.
 Regardless of where one comes from, it is imperative that he/she should have a health insurance form the moment he/she arrives in Italy.
 Without it, issuance of a permesso di soggiorno is not possible.

 Getting the Right Health Insurance in Italy